 I won’t lie, I’m a sucker for beautiful covers and the cover for this book is easily one of my all-time favorites.
 The world-building in this book is pretty great, filled to the brim with fantastic imagery and seasonal-based nature magic.
-I also really loved that this book was heavily focused on the magic of art, which had a power all its own totally separate from the actual fairy magic.
+I also really loved that this book was heavily focused on the magic of art, which had a power all its own.
 My favorite part of the book was the darker take on fairy folklore that I found to be both beautiful and haunting.
 I liked all of the fairy side characters, their flamboyant personalities bordered on being monstrous and I really enjoyed the way that these characters were portrayed.

 “Why do we desire, above all other things, that which has the greatest power to destroy us?”

 Now this book suffers from two factors that made it hard for me to decide how I felt about it.
 One was the romance, which already spells trouble given that this is a fantasy romance novel.
 It was a classic case of instalove, and when romance is the central theme of the story I need to be convinced – the book just didn’t do that for me, even by the end of the novel.
 I liked both Isobel and Rook and wanted to root for them, but the romance between them felt a little forced.

 The other issue I had was the basis for the plot itself, as outlined in the synopsis.
 Isobel paints human emotion in Rook’s eyes and is taken captive to stand trial, which sounds a bit lame and apparently was just a shaky excuse as the trial and punishment part gets dropped almost immediately.
 From there the reason the two travel together seems unclear and the middle part of the book dragged a little bit.